-Florian Czaszewicz, Industry Solutions Consultant, Pilgrim Quality Solutions
+Florian Czaszewicz, Industry Solutions Consultant, Pilgrim Quality Solutions, an IQVIA company

-Last week’s post was the first in a two-part series on practical tips for managing supplier risks in the life sciences industry.
+Earlier this week we shared the first in a two-part series on practical tips for managing supplier risks in the Life Sciences industry.
 In the previous post we discussed how resource planning, understanding the rules, preparation, and planning lay the foundation for a successful supplier-risk management program.
 In today’s post we’ll provide practical tips for setting goals, coaching recommendations, and best practices for supplier performance and risk monitoring.

 Set Goals and Objectives